Natarajan-33/Retrieval-Augmented-Generation/README.md

 ## Introduction

-TextLens is a robust and versatile Retrieval-Augmented Generation (RAG) application designed to seamlessly handle PDF documents from various sources.
-By combining powerful tools and technologies—including Document Loaders, Recursive Text Splitter, GPT-4 Embeddings, ChromaDB, and integration with the Gemini Pro LLM API—TextLens offers an intuitive interface for extracting valuable insights from your knowledge sources.
+TextLens is a robust and versatile Retrieval-Augmented Chatbot application designed to seamlessly handle text extraction from various sources, including URLs, PDF documents, and Word documents.
+By combining powerful tools and technologies—such as Document Loaders, Recursive Text Splitter, GPT-4 Embeddings, ChromaDB, and integration with the Gemini Pro LLM API—TextLens offers an intuitive chatbot interface for extracting valuable insights from your personal knowledge sources.

 ### Key Features

+- **Chatbot:** TextLens offers an interactive way to engage with your data.
+The chatbot remembers historical conversations, enabling contextual and continuous interactions.
 - **URL and Local Path Support:** Accommodates both URL and local path inputs for PDF documents, providing flexibility in data sourcing.
 - **Vector Database Creation:** Efficiently creates a vector database from the loaded data, enabling quick storage and retrieval of information.
-- **Interactive Querying:** Allows users to query over the provided data.
-The Gemini Pro LLM API responds with valuable insights, enhancing knowledge exploration.

 ### Streamlit UI

-TextLens comes equipped with a Streamlit-based user interface, ensuring a user-friendly experience while interacting with the application.
-The streamlined design facilitates easy navigation and efficient utilization of the application's capabilities.
+TextLens comes equipped with a Streamlit-based user interface, ensuring a user-friendly experience while interacting with the chatbot.
+The streamlined design facilitates easy navigation and efficient utilization of the application's capabilities, including viewing conversation history and accessing retrieved documents through expandable sections.

 ## Installation